mollyfriederich/docs/content/docs/ui/sending-email/migrating-from-legacy-marketing-campaigns.md

 ![]({{root_url}}/img/unique-clicks-data.png "")

 3. Click **Export CSV** in the upper right corner.
 A CSV file containing your data will download to the folder specified on your computer.
-Once the CSV file has finished processing, a link to download the CSV will be sent to the email(s) you have set to receive notifications about new Marketing Campaigns activity.
+Once the CSV file has finished processing, a link to download the CSV will be sent to the email(s) you have set to receive notifications about Marketing Campaigns activity.

 ### Contact Engagement History